arnobl/comlanDocywood/README.md

 java -jar java -jar docywood.core-0.0.1-SNAPSHOT.jar
 ```

+The generated tutorials are located in the folder `output`.

 The Kompren tutorials are available on the [official web page of the Kompren DSL](https://github.com/arnobl/kompren).